Show/hide contentOpenClose All

 3. Use human coding of texts to train supervised classiﬁers.

-4. Apply these methods to their own text corpus to address a substantive research question.
+4. Apply these methods to a text corpus to address a substantive research question.

 5. Critically evaluate (social science) research that uses automated text analysis methods.